Why We Built BabyLog as a Progressive Web App

 How BabyLog works offline

 Everything saves to your device first.
-When you log a feed or a nap, it's saved to your phone's local storage immediately.
-The app doesn't wait for the internet.
-This is why the app feels fast — reads and writes happen locally.
+When you log an activity, it's written to your phone's local storage immediately.
+That's why the app feels fast — reads and writes don't wait on a network call.

 Sync happens in the background.
-When you're connected, BabyLog pushes your local changes to the cloud and pulls down any changes from other caregivers.
-This happens automatically when you open the app or when your connection comes back.
+When you're online, BabyLog pushes your local changes to the cloud and pulls any updates from other caregivers.
+You never have to tap a sync button.

-If two people log at the same time, BabyLog keeps the most recent edit.
-In practice, conflicts are rare — most of the time it's one parent logging a new entry, not two people editing the same one.
+Conflicts are rare and handled quietly.
+If two caregivers log at exactly the same time, the most recent edit wins.
+In practice conflicts almost never happen — most of the time it's one parent adding a new entry, not two people editing the same one.

 How to install BabyLog